thnkloud9/Bandstats/README.md

 The existence of this file makes npm ignore the package.json.
 You can create this file with `npm shrinkwrap`

-### server.js
+### app.js

 Assembles files and boots up the app to listen for connections, collects models, controllers and sets up the database connection.

-### server/
+### app/

-Server side scripting (surprise!)
+Server side scripting

-### server/libraries/
+### app/lib/

 General-purpose libraries used throughout the application.
+Contains the controller Router.

-### server/main/
+### app/controllers/

-Contains Controllers, Managers along with related back-end libraries.
+Contains Controllers.

-Controller classes reside in files called \*Controller.coffee and route the HTTP world to server side functions.
-These classes should know as little as possible about how things work, just server content and pass on tasks.
+Controller classes reside in files called \*Controller.js and route the HTTP world to server side functions.
+They work pretty much like rails style controllers and routes map all HTTP methods to endpoints by default.

 Manager classes reside in files called \*Manager.coffee and mostly do database related tasks.
 They serve as collections of model related functionalities.

-### server/models/
+### server/repositories/

-Data models for the mongoose framework.
+Implementation of the Repository pattern with mongoskin.
+Repositories extend BaseRepository which contains basic CRUD function.

 ### public/